 - Any vehicle parked on North Central College property may be subject to immobilization and/or towing for cause after notification, as specified in these regulations.
 Under Illinois State Statute, all parking lots must be posted with towing signs in order to facilitate towing.
 The College and its officers, employees, and agents are not liable for any loss or damage of any kind resulting from towing. - After receiving three (3) citations a vehicle is subject to immobilization and additional fines.
 After five (5) total violations, the vehicle is subject to towing from College property at the owner's expense and revocation of the privilege to utilize College parking lots and structures. - 3.
-A vehicle may be towed without notice for the following reasons: when parked in a designated accessible/ADA parking space without a valid permit; when blocking a driveway, entrance, exit, or fire hydrant/posted fire lane; when in a loading zone, no-

-- parking area, tow zone, landscaped area, prohibited area; or when restricting College activities.
+A vehicle may be towed without notice for the following reasons: when parked in a designated accessible/ADA parking space without a valid permit; when blocking a driveway, entrance, exit, or fire hydrant/posted fire lane; when in a loading zone, no-parking area, tow zone, landscaped area, prohibited area; or when restricting College activities.
 These violations include parking in a campus service area without proper authorization, or parking in a reserved space on College property without proper display of a valid parking permit. - 4.
-North Central College works with Contract Towing to act as its relocation service for all College owned and leased properties.
-If your vehicle is towed from the property, you may contact Contract Towing at 331-814-3456.
-The storage facility is located at 31W100 Schoger Dr. in Naperville. - D. Responsibility for Illegal Parking: The permit holder or in the absence of a valid permit, the vehicle's registered owner is responsible for any parking violations for that vehicle, and for all offenses under these regulations regardless of whether or not the vehicle was being used by the permit holder or registered owner or another entity. - E. Suspension of Parking Privileges: An individual whose vehicle has been towed from College property, is subject to suspension of parking privileges.
+North Central College works with a towing service to act as its relocation service for all College owned and leased properties.
+If your vehicle is towed from the property, you may contact Campus Safety for the company information. - D. Responsibility for Illegal Parking: The permit holder or in the absence of a valid permit, the vehicle's registered owner is responsible for any parking violations for that vehicle, and for all offenses under these regulations regardless of whether or not the vehicle was being used by the permit holder or registered owner or another entity. - E. Suspension of Parking Privileges: An individual whose vehicle has been towed from College property, is subject to suspension of parking privileges.
 The Director of Campus Safety, or their designee, will notify the permit holder that the permit holder's failure to comply with parking policies constitutes grounds for suspension of parking privileges.
 Additionally, the vehicle may be subject to immobilization and/or towing, if found on College property.